OpenNMT/CTranslate/README.md

 make
 ```

 It will produce the dynamic library `libonmt.so` (or `.dylib` on Mac OS, `.dll` on Windows), the translation client `cli/translate`.

-CTranslate also bundles the OpenNMT's [Tokenizer](https://github.com/OpenNMT/Tokenizer) which provides the tokenization tools `lib/tokenizer/cli/tokenize` and `lib/tokenizer/cli/detokenize`.
+CTranslate also bundles OpenNMT's [Tokenizer](https://github.com/OpenNMT/Tokenizer) which provides the tokenization tools `lib/tokenizer/cli/tokenize` and `lib/tokenizer/cli/detokenize`.

 ### Options